Suleiman Khater: Ras Burqa massacre

-According to the Associated Press report published by the Pittsburgh Press, on October 5, 1985, Khater, a policeman, shot and killed 7 Israeli tourists, including four children and two women, approximately 25 miles from the Egyptian-Israeli Border.
-Khater wounded two other minors, one aged 5.
+On October 5, 1985, Khater, a policeman, shot and killed seven Israeli tourists, including four children and two women, approximately 40 kilometres (25 miles) from the Egyptian-Israeli border.
+Khater wounded two other minors, one aged five.
 The shooting occurred in the late afternoon near a resort.

 Court-martial

 Khater's lawyer requested that the trial be held in civil court, but his request was refused.
 He was court-martialed, found guilty, and sentenced to life in prison with hard labor on December 28, 1985.
 He was sent to the Military Prison in Cairo to begin serving his sentence.
 Khater committed suicide on January 7, 1986, less than two weeks into his life term.
 He was found hanged in his cell.